TRAIS-Lab/GraSS/README.md

    - Noticeable modifications include `fast_jl` and Selective Mask supports. where the former is now removed from dattri, while the latter is specific to this project.
 2. `_SelectiveMask/`: The implementation of **Selective Mask** for learning important gradient dimensions.
 3. `_LogIX/`: The [LogIX](https://github.com/logix-project/logix) library for cross-validation (comparison baseline).
-   - Some customization is done in order to support newest huggingface Trainer API and other needs of this project.
+   - Some customization is done to support the newest Huggingface Trainer API and other needs of this project.

 ### Experiments